castwide/solargraph/README.md

 ## Using the `solargraph` Executable

 The gem includes an executable that provides access to the library's features.
-For code completion, IDEs will typically integrate using `solargraph socket`, `solargraph server`, or `solargraph suggest`.
+For code completion, IDEs will typically integrate using `solargraph socket` or `solargraph suggest`.

 ### Language Server Protocol

 The language server protocol is the recommended way for integrating Solargraph into editors and IDEs.
 Run `solargraph socket` to start a language server using a TCP transport.
 The default port is 7658.

-### The Legacy Server

-The server subcommand runs a local web server that listens for suggestion requests.
-Although this server will continue to be supported for the foreseeable future, updating to the language server is highly recommended.

 ### Standalone Suggest